Soup Heaven – Pea And Mint

 - Bring back to the boil and allow to simmer for 20 minutes.

-- Puree the soup and add back to the pan
+- Whizz up the soup to a liquid and add back to the pan

 - Add back the reserved vegetables.